 Enterprise at Leeds

 We want enterprise activity to become an integral part of our culture.
-If we do this well, it will give the University a global reputation for enterprise.
+If we do this well, our students will become the next generation of business leaders and creators ready to take on the challenges of the 21st century.

 Enterprise at Leeds will ensure every student who sets foot on campus, from medics to historians, will have the opportunity to engage with enterprise activity to benefit their future career through: